-This information is compiled from incident reports provided by the McAlester Police Department for the week of July 24-31, 2020.
+This information is compiled from incident reports provided by the McAlester Police Department for the week of Oct.
+16-23, 2020.
 Data from previous weeks can be viewed by selecting the menu button in the top left corner and selecting the available layers.

 This report reflects public Pittsburg County District Court records filed at the Pittsburg County Courthouse.
 The reader should keep in mind that these are charges, and not evidence of guilt.
 Cases with active arrest warrants issued by the court are included in this report.
 Dispositions of t… Read more